What is the spiritual path?

 The spiritual path is a continuous journey of uncovering the truth about who we really are.
 Through spiritual practices, such as meditation, contemplation and self reflection, we become more aware and learn more about ourselves and the way we have been sabotaging our life (there is also inner child work, spiritual psychology and many other forms which can help us become more aware).
 When diving deeper into ourselves, we discover which experiences have caused an energetic wounding during our developmental years, which created separation from ourselves.
 When that separation happened, we began to see the world through the disformed lenses of our parents, siblings and peers.
 Limiting beliefs started to form in our subconscious mind.
 This separation forced us to protect ourselves from "them" and we started to create a new "self" (the personality) that would help us survive and ultimately do well in the world.
 This is the self you know yourself to be today.

 When we come in contact with those around us of a different vibration, our innocence gets violated by other vibrations, we get "wounded" and we experience that as pain.
-Our primary caregivers may be mean, they may physically or emotionally hurt us, they may (emotionally) abandon us, they may criticize us, they may put us down or ridicule us, they may ignore us etc. etc.
+Our primary caregivers may be mean, they may physically or emotionally hurt us, they may (emotionally) abandon us, they may criticize us, they may put us down or ridicule us, they may ignore us etc. etc. All of these conscious or unconscious acts leave a vibrational imprint on our energetic being.

 (Also see my earlier blog post on childhood wounding).